 The SSC considers that numerical combinations of the various worst case values (for example: dose + species barrier) for risk assessment purposes into one "multi-worst case figure" would eventually result in an unrealistic scenario.
-It therefore recommends that, as part of the present consultation a realistic worst case scenario is proposed by the international scientific community.
+It therefore recommends that, realistic worst case scenarios are proposed by the international scientific community.

-PRELIMINARY OPINION
+OPINION